Patagonia Camp

 All year, the story of local cuisine is world renowned: oysters, foi gras, walnuts, prunes and fine local wines pair with duck, pumpkin, a fresh salad or special dessert!
 Try it all!

-The tour begins and ends in Bordeaux – 5 nights.
+The tour begins and ends in Bordeaux – at least 5 nights.

 We suggest spending an extra day early to acclimate to the European time zone.